onmyodev/MinimalistFlex/README.md

 ## Changelog

+### 1.1.1
+* How would I forget the CodeSniffer checks?
+Anyways, fixed a security issue.

 ### 1.1
 * A little bit new design, as well as fixed some visual issues.
 * Fixed a bug where the "Below Content" widget area don't display properly.